dinau/sdl3_nim/README.md

 SDL3 wrapper for Nim language

-This is highly work in progress.
+This is highly work in progress and my experiment project.

-SDL3-3.1.6
+- SDL3-3.1.6
+- SDL_ttf 3.0.0
+- Only on Windows OS at this moment

 #### Build and run